 The eyes are the windows to the soul.
-That’s why, when you know how to read your eyes, you can understand what someone is thinking.
+That’s why, when you know how to read someone’s eyes, you can understand what they are thinking.
 Our eyes can really tell a lot about us.

-Eyes play a crucial role in our social interaction.
-Not only they enable us to express our thoughts, moods, and emotions, it allows us to understand others as well.
+The eyes play a crucial role in our social interaction.
+Not only do they enable us to express our thoughts, moods, and emotions, it allows us to understand others as well.
 Eye behavior can help us read someone’s mind.
 This is why we make eye contact first whenever we meet someone.

 An article in The Week states, “Human eyes form a bridge between self and other by providing direct access to another person’s inner state.”
 However, this “phenomenon is unique to humans alone,” it adds.

 When you know how to read eyes, you can even determine if someone is lying to you or being honest.
 According to a 2009 study by Andrea Webb and associates at the University of Utah, a group of participants were asked to steal money and deny it.